-Hairpins should be graded such that the longitudinal grade through the corner is no more than 2degrees with the cross-fall sloped to the inside to match the speed of travel such that the corner at the design speed feels safe and secure without sideways slipping.
+Hairpins should be graded such that the longitudinal grade through the corner is no more than 2 degrees with the cross-fall sloped to the inside to match the speed of travel such that the corner at the design speed feels safe and secure without sideways slipping.

-Hairpin radius should be as wide a possible within the terrain constraints but not less than the minimum specified in design drawing R4030\E3\3 attached in Appendix A.
+Hairpin radius should be as wide a possible within the terrain constraints but not less than the minimum specified in design drawing R4030\E3\3 attached in the Appendix.

 The approach to a hairpin should provide enough sight distance for riders to slow down prior to the corner without locking their brakes and skidding.
 This requires that the approach gradient is quite flat (0-2 degrees) and the surface is well compacted.
 It is unacceptable to have a constant 4 degree grade into and through a hairpin as the approach will rut causing operational and maintenance issues.
 Designers may use a rolling-up grade dip (sag) to slow riders naturally prior to a corner.
-This reduces the likelihood of skidding and loss of control through the corner.
+This reduces the likelihood of skidding and loss of control through the corner and helps control stormwater run off..